pharako/mysql-dbal/README.md

 Again, this will hit the database only once.

-# Caution with those upserts
+# Careful with those upserts

 Upserts in MySQL are more involved than simple inserts and updates.
-Because they rely on the `ON DUPLICATE KEY UPDATE` clause, it is advised that upserts only be used on tables containing one unique key at most (naturally, if a table has not a single unique key defined, the upsert will work as a regular insert).
+Because they rely on the `ON DUPLICATE KEY UPDATE` clause, it is *advised* (not *compulsory*) that upserts only be used on tables containing one unique key at most - naturally, if a table has not a single unique key defined, the upsert will work as a regular insert.
 Or, as the [official documentation](https://dev.mysql.com/doc/refman/5.7/en/insert-on-duplicate.html) puts it: *In general, you should try to avoid using an `ON DUPLICATE KEY UPDATE` clause on tables with multiple unique indexes* and *"[...] an `INSERT ...
 ON DUPLICATE KEY UPDATE` statement against a table having more than one unique or primary key is also marked as unsafe"*.

-Despite that, if you are feeling adventurous, you can definitely run upserts on tables containing multiple indexes so long as you are careful with the column(s) being updated when a duplicate is found - if one such column is itself a unique key, you will most probably get inconsistencies in your final data.
-So, keep in mind that the results from an upsert in such circumstances may be surprisingly different than you would expect.

-By and large, upserts will function as expected when using a single index, no matter how complex that index is - for example, a table with a single multiple-column unique index should work just fine.

-That being said, if you want to play it safe, avoid using upserts on tables with multiple indexes and, when the upsert involves a single multiple-column unique index, try to tighten your tests to make sure you get the expected results when the upsert inserts your records as well as when it (potentially) updates them.
+That doesn't mean upserts on tables containing multiple unique indexes will necessarily generate corrupted data.
+But, if you want to play it safe in those scenarios, try to **tighten your tests** and make sure you get the expected results when the upsert inserts your records as well as when it (potentially) updates them.

-Also, be aware of some limitations when using upserts on a master/slave installation (see the full story [here](http://bugs.mysql.com/bug.php?id=58637)).
+Also, be aware of some limitations of upserts when MySQL's replication features are being used (see the full story [here](http://bugs.mysql.com/bug.php?id=58637)).